(edited)

 The Mă Implic project helps Moldovan communities to improve their public services through engagement and capacity building.

 Our priority is to build strong foundations with our 56 newly selected partner municipalities.
 Many are working in politically polarised environments and carry the legacy of decades of centralised planning.
-But what unites them is a clear desire to improve daily life for their residents through better public services like waste collection, street lighting or water and sanitation.
+But what unites them is a clear desire to improve daily life for their residents through better public services like waste collection, street lighting, or water and sanitation.

 How are you supporting them?

 We’re helping our partner communities to strengthen their capacity to plan, manage, and deliver public services more effectively.
 Just as important is involving people in these processes.
 When citizens contribute to shaping solutions, services become more relevant, trusted, and sustainable.
-Through hands-on support, workshops, and peer learning, we help move communities away from inherited top-down models toward a more participatory and accountable local governance.
+Through hands-on support, workshops, and peer learning, we help move communities away from inherited top-down models towards a more participatory and accountable local governance.

 What motivates you?